Dust Budget Crisis in Little Red Dots: Results

 \subsection{Multi-wavelength SEDs of LRDs}

-We first consider the observed SED of the brightest LRD (A2744-45924; \citealt{Labbe_2024_MostBrightLRD}).
+We begin by the case for the brightest known LRD, A2744-45924, as our primary example to demonstrate the SED analysis.
+The results for the second individual target, RUBIES-BLAGN-1, are qualitatively similar and are presented in the summary analysis in Section~\ref{subsec:comparison}.
 In the left panel of Figure~\ref{fig:SED with Different Av}, we present both the incident SED and the corresponding IR re-emission spectra for our fiducial model, which adopts $(\gamma,n_0)=(0.5,10^3~\cc)$ and the SMC opacity law.
 As the value of $A_V$ increases from $0.2$ to $1.0 ~ {\rm mag}$, the incident (de-reddened) SED inferred from the observed SED using Equation~(\ref{eqn:de-extinguish}) becomes brighter significantly at shorter wavelengths due to the steep UV rise in the SMC extinction curve (see Figure~\ref{fig:opacities}).
 The corresponding energy absorbed by dust is reprocessed and re-emitted in the IR band, shown by solid curves.
 For $A_V \le 0.4 ~ {\rm mag}$, the re-emitted IR flux remains below the observed flux data.
 However, for $A_V\sim 0.6 ~{\rm mag}$, the predicted IR flux approaches or exceeds the MIRI F2100W detection, thereby violating the observational constraint.
 Using the method described in Section~\ref{subsec: A_V limit}, we determined the maximum allowed extinction for this dust distribution to be $A_V=0.55 ~ {\rm mag}$.